 This may seem like an odd question to ask since Morton Tenderquick (MTQ), specifically the Sugar Cure product, is marketed to people curing their own bacon at home.
-(For full instructions download a copy of my e-book in the Member’s Section.)

 But here is the catch; MTQ contains equal amounts of nitrite and nitrate.
 While nitrite plays a beneficial role in the bacon curing process the presence of nitrate is specifically forbidden in commercially produced bacon by the US Department of Agriculture.